 With excellent customer service seeming more and more rare these days, customers are willing to pay a premium for it.
 Deliver on that desire, and your customers will be happy to pay higher prices.

 5. Good customer service reduces problems

 Issues are always going to arise for any business, no matter how hard you try to avoid them.
-While you can’t run a perfect business you can ensure your customers are well-informed and looked after.
-If customers know they can voice complaints and issues will be handled properly, they will feel more comfortable doing business with you.
+While you can’t run a perfect business, you can ensure that your customers are well-informed and looked after.
+If customers know that they can voice complaints and issues will be handled properly, they will feel more comfortable doing business with you.

 Customer service can make or break a brand’s reputation, having knock-on consequences for staff satisfaction and your bottom line: so getting it right is of paramount importance.